-Future work.
-We have only considered the impact of I/O service on the CPU utilization of an I/O node.
-File-I/O traffic may also substantially impact the communication performance of a computation-only application, depending on the nature of the network interface, so further study is required.
+This paper should only be considered a starting point, as we have only considered the impact of I/O service on the CPU utilization of an I/O node.
+File-I/O traffic may also substantially impact the communication performance of a computation-only application [BBH95].
+Filesystem activity will also compete with a computation for memory bandwidth and cache space.
+Finally, efficient system software would be needed to provide the flexibility that we propose.
+Nonetheless, we feel that the issue is worth further exploration.
+An implementation, and experimentation with a real workload, are necessary.